← Back home

 One pool that's worth paying specific attention to in 2026: former technical practitioners who have become writers.

 Ex-solutions engineers, technical account managers, solutions consultants, and developers who've made a career shift into writing bring something most content writers don't: they've actually sat across from your buyers.
-They've run demos, handled objections, explained architecture decisions, and watched deals go sideways for reasons that had nothing to do with the product.

 Portfolio signals that matter